MOHAN2310/MOHAN2310/README.md

 Hey there 👋!
 I am Mohan.
 Python developer who loves creating efficient solutions.
 I'm all about Python, and I am working with tools like Docker, Kubernetes, Azure, and SQL databases.
 Then, I started my career in a product based company - Anunta Technology as a software developer.
 Here I gained knowledge about virtual and cloud computing platforms in Microsoft Azure.
-My main area of technical expertise are in Python, FastAPI, and Postgres SQL.
+My main area of technical expertise are in Python, Django, FastAPI, and Postgres SQL.

 Tech has been a wild ride of continuous learning for me, and I'm always up for fresh challenges and collaborations.

+- 🌱 I’m currently learning ReactJs

 <!--
 **MOHAN2310/MOHAN2310** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.